Oral health for junior school age (7 to 11)

 • Always ask for sugar-free medicines

-• Hounslow Oral Health Promotion Team offer range of tailored educational oral health programmes and materials aimed for children, families, educational settings, and health professionals.
+The Hounslow Oral Health Promotion (OHP) team offer a range of tailored educational oral health programmes and materials aimed for children, families, educational settings, and health professionals.
 Some of the programmes offered are:

 • ‘How to Brush’ supervised tooth brushing in schools and nurseries

-• Fluoride varnish school dental programme for children aged 4-7 years old
+• Fluoride varnish school dental programme for children aged four to seven years old

 • Parents and carers oral health and healthy eating workshops